 - “You don’t get stronger IN the gym, you get weaker.
 What you’re doing is building a DEMAND for your body to get stronger in your time AWAY from the gym“.

 - They believe the quickest way someone can lose fat is to put on muscle.
 This is due to the daily energy demands of maintaining it.

 - They agreed that structurally they differ, defining themselves in the categories Ectomorph, Mesomorph and Endomorph (see below).

 - If scheduling a Cheat Meal they always put it on a hard training day.

-- They confessed that despite people associating these great physiques with perfect health, some of the practices required to get a body like that can be rigorous and often damaging.
+- They were surprised how everyone associates great physiques with perfect health.
+Most admitted that some of the practices required to get a body like that can be rigorous and often damaging.

-- They felt that the majority of people who fail to obtain a desired physique do so because they have trouble sticking to a diet, not to a weight routine.
+- They felt most people who fail to obtain a desired physique do so because they have trouble sticking to a diet, not to a weight routine.

-- One of the guys said at 175lbs he eats 50g fat on a gym day and 90g on a rest day, relying on almonds, salmon and peanut butter among other foods.
+- One of the guys said at 175lbs he eats 50g fat on a gym day and 90g on a rest day.
+He relied on almonds, salmon and peanut butter among other foods.

-- They warned people off getting into Bodybuilding/Physique Competition for money, as most guys are running in debt due to the cost of food and lifestyle.
+- They warned people off getting into Bodybuilding/Physique Competition for money.
+Most guys they knew in the industry were running in debt due to the cost of food and lifestyle.

 - When asked about Supplements, individually the list included: CLA, Carnitine, Creatine, Fast Acting Carb/Pre Workout, Whey Protein, Fat Burner, Multi-Vitamin, BCAA’s, Glutamine, ZMA, Fish Oil and Casein Powder.

-In summary I did enjoy it, but it could easily be condensed into a 20 minute clip without losing any value.
+In conclusion, I did enjoy watching it.
+However, it could easily be condensed into a 20 minute clip without losing any value.